Rob Valetini: Professional career

 While still at school, Valetini signed an Extended Playing Squad contract with the Brumbies for the 2017 season.
 His parents told him the move to Canberra would give him valuable life experience and he was just the second Australian rugby forward to sign a Super Rugby contract while still a schoolboy.

 Valetini did not play much rugby in the early part of his first year due to hand and ankle injuries, but he joined the team to play in the 2017 World Championship in Georgia.
 In 2017, Valetini signed a two-year full-time Super Rugby contract with the Brumbies until 2019, before playing NRC for the Canberra Vikings in 2017.

+Valetini made his Brumbies debut in February 2018 against the Sunwolves.

 Valetini made his international debut for at Bankwest Stadium in Sydney against in September 2019.

 Valetini was heavily involved with the Wallabies in 2020 and 2021, appearing against New Zealand, South Africa and Argentina.

+In August 2023, Valetini was named in the 33-man Wallabies squad for the 2023 Rugby World Cup in France.

 Valetini was awarded the annual John Eales Medal in 2023 and 2024.